Get our weekly newsletter for the latest in money news, credit card offers + more ways to save

-The best banks for mobile banking use the latest technology to help do a range of banking tasks without visiting a branch or logging onto a computer.
-For our best list, we analyzed over 20 banks and focused on low-fee institutions with top-rated mobile apps that go above and beyond simply allowing you to manage transactions.
-That meant diving into factors like bank fees, accessibility, account perks and in-app features.
+The best banks for mobile banking offer the latest technology to help do a range of banking tasks without visiting a branch or logging onto a computer.
+For our best list, we analyzed over 20 banks and focused on low-fee institutions with top-rated mobile apps that low bank fees, wide accessibility and stellar account perks and in-app features.

-For 2020, we added a list of the best mobile banking apps available today.
+What’s changed in 2021?
+We added a list of the best mobile banking apps available today.
 All of our recommendations offer unique mobile app features that help you budget, save and track your money.
 We replaced Simple with Alliant Credit Union because it’s shutting down this year.

 Chime keeps you informed with real-time transaction alerts and daily balance updates through its mobile app.
 You can connect your debit card to Apple Pay or Google Pay.
 Plus, you get access to standard features like remote check deposits, money transfers and more.